alex-paynedwyer/single-molecule-tools-alpd/README.md

 #### Filtering
 `CKall`: the intensity of foci are typically too noisy to extract steps using direct averages, so edge-preserving filters are needed to smooth the traces.
 This script will run a Chung-Kennedy filter over the data and plot the individual photobleaching traces.
 Aligning the plateaus and plotting the filtered intensity yields the distribution of photobleaching step heights.
 The modal value is the characteristic molecular brightness.

-For publication, I recommend reporting the characteristic molecular brightness as a number of photons per localisation (using the detector's gain factor in photoelectrons/ADU).

 ## Analysis for Stoichiometry, Diffusivity and Colocalisation